 4. Castlevania: Aria of Sorrow

 Once again, a game I didn’t play on original hardware until I bought it on the Wii U Virtual Console!
 After playing the spectacular Symphony of the Night for the first time, I went on a bit of a Castlevania binge.
 And I was blown away by Aria of Sorrow!
 It comes in a close second for all-time favorite behind SotN.
 It’s a perfect blend of all the winning elements of previous “Metroidvania” style games.
-The “soul” system, where you can equip abilities of your choice from vanquished monsters, is brilliant and allows for a lot of customization.
+The “soul” system, where you can equip abilities of your choice from vanquished monsters, is brilliant and allows for a lot of customization. (and even inspired Hollow Knight and Shantae).
 Pacing is nice, inventory management is simple and clean, and the soundtrack is rockin’.
 Plus, the tale is set in the future which a nice change for the series.
 This one more than lives up to the hype-check it out!

 3. Metroid: Zero Mission